top of page

 A visit to the setting is encouraged and booked in at the next available time slot.
 At the end of the visit the parent / carer will be given a registration form and nursery terms and conditions.
 If a nursery place is required and available, then once the £120.00 (deposit £100 / admin fee £20), terms and conditions form signed and dated, and the completed registration form are returned, then the child/children's settling in visits can be arranged.
 These will be made at a time convenient to both the family and the nursery (please see Settling in Policy and Procedure.)
 Only applicable for children accessing over their funded hours.

-If you no longer need a space, you must give us 2 months notice from your agreed start date.
+For non starters only: If you no longer need a space, you must give us 2 months notice from your agreed start date.
 Anything less then two months means you will not get your deposit refunded, plus you will be liable to pay the first months invoice, as the space could have gone to another child.

 Apple Tree Day Nursery Procedure for Non-Vetted Persons